scalacenter/sprees/README.md

 Chicago, IL 60601<br />
 Look for room “Zurich C” (basement floor) - that’s where we will be<br />

-We will start at 10am and hack until 4pm.
+We will start at 10am and hack until 4pm (free food will be provided).

 ## Projects